-There have been several developments since the last News in April/May 2021.
-The new university building has been delayed due to Covid but it is expected that new laboratories will be commissioned within the new building once completed.
+There have been several developments since last News in April/May 2021.
+The new university building has been delayed due to Covid but it is expected that new laboratories will be commissioned at the new building once completed.
 The air quality centre, STEM Centre and Cyber Centre are expected to be housed in the new university building.
-C4FF has an unrivalled track record of success with all its past and present funded projects, many awarded as 'Best in Europe' and all scoring high for the proposal and on project delivery.
+C4FF has an unrivalled track record of success with all its past and present funded projects, many awarded as 'Best in Europe' and all with high score for the proposals and/or for project delivery.